StoneSoftware/Notes/web/javascript/原型与原型链/javascript自定义事件.md

     window.CustomEvent = CustomEvent;
 	})();
-	Internet Explorer >= 9 adds a CustomEvent object to the window,
+	Internet Explorer >= 9 adds a CustomEvent object to the window,but with correct implementations,
-	but with correct implementations, this is a function.
+	this is a function.
    ```